gaurisharan/insights-local-ai/README.md

 3. Inspect the generated SQL, view results in a table, and optionally create charts

 ## Example Session
-User: List distinct bou_name and count of transactions grouped by date where amount > 1000
+User: List distinct name and count of transactions grouped by date where amount > 1000

 System: Generates and executes a query such as: